FengboMa/SpectraGuru_beta/README.md

 ---

 ### About this Project
-The project was started in Jun 2024 by Dr. Yiping Zhao and Dr. Xianyan Chen from the University of Georgia as a part of a USDA-funded project.
+The project was started in Jun 2024 by Dr. Yiping Zhao and Dr. Xianyan Chen from the University of Georgia.
 See more [about us](https://www.zhao-nano-lab.com/)!

 ---